-Every open access article carries an "Open Access" icon and label on search results, on the journal's table of contents, and on the article/abstract page.
-The HTML version of the article is immediately displayed to readers and the PDF version is downloadable without subscription or payment.
-Each open access article has a footnote describing its Creative Commons Attribution license.
+Every freely available article carries an "Open Access" icon and label on search results, on the journal's table of contents, and on the article/abstract page.
+However, not all articles with the "Open Access" icon are published under the Creative Commons license.
+Some papers, such as reviews and tutorials, will be freely available under SPIE copyright (see above).
+Each open access article has a footnote describing the publication license applicable to that paper.

-- When must authors commit to paying voluntary page charges?
+- When must I commit to paying for open access?

 Authors are asked about their intention to pay page charges when they submit manuscripts to SPIE journals via the online submission system.
-They may change their decision at the time they receive a final acceptance.
-At that point they state who will pay the page charges (a named author or a named institution) and the method of payment.
+You may change your decision at any time during the production process by notifying journal staff.

-- When do authors sign the SPIE license to publish?
+- When do I sign the publication license?

-- How do authors pay the page charges?
+- How do I pay the open access fee?

-- When do authors pay the page charges?
+- When do I pay the open access fee?

 - With some articles open access, how will SPIE price journal subscriptions?

-Letters, reviews, and tutorials in SPIE journals are open access now.
+Letters, reviews, and tutorials in SPIE journals have been open access.
 Authors also have the option of paying for open access for their research articles.
 These articles represent a small share of the research published by SPIE journals at this time.
-Subscription prices have increased modestly in the past and for 2013 they have not increased at all except for the print subscriptions for two journals (Optical Engineering and Journal of Biomedical Optics) that are growing significantly.

 SPIE will adjust the prices for our journals each year as the number of articles provided under access control changes.

-- SPIE voluntary page charges are low compared to the article publication charges for open access in other journals in optics and photonics.
+- SPIE open access fees are low compared to the fees in other journals in optics and photonics.
 How can SPIE afford to provide this benefit?

 SPIE is a not-for-profit society that partners with researchers, educators, and industry to advance light-based research and technologies for the betterment of the human condition.
 As part of this mission, SPIE endeavors to disseminate research results in optics and photonics broadly.
 This program supports the SPIE mission by expanding access to the high-quality articles published in SPIE journals.

-SPIE journals continue to be funded by both page charges and subscriptions from both institutions and members; subscription rates will change over time as the number of recent articles under access control changes.
+SPIE journals continue to be funded by both open access fees and subscriptions from both institutions and members; subscription rates will change over time as the number of recent articles under access control changes.